 From the US to the UK: If you were sending $1,000 to the UK from the US, our comparison tool shows that XE Money Transfer would be the cheapest way to wire money, with £766.40 received by your recipient and no upfront fees (although there would be a markup on the mid-market exchange rate).

 Overall, WorldRemit provides some of the best transfer options when sending money from the US, but this does depend on where you are sending your money to.
 Make sure you’ve compared providers for your specific transfer needs to get a result tailored to you.
+When making international transfer, you might need to provide SWIFT code details when making a transfer.
+We’ve created this USA Swift codes page to help you find the right SWIFT/BIC code.

 If you are not looking for the cheapest way to wire money to someone else, but rather need an inexpensive way to move money between your own accounts, the cheapest option may be different.